How do I change to or declare a Major/Minor in Sociology?

 In accordance with CAS Rules, the Sociology Department does give credit for equivalent Sociology courses taken outside of the department.
 Students will need to fill out the proper Transfer Credit Equivalency forms as determined by the student’s college (CAS Students should use this form) and submit it with the full syllabus for the course to the Undergraduate Program Coordinator.
 It is then reviewed by the Director of Undergraduate Studies for equivalency and the student is e-mailed with the result.
 If approved, students must pick up the form and bring it to their College.
 It is the student’s responsibility to ensure that the form reaches the proper office in order to receive credit.

-- Courses taken online are NOT transferable for credit.
+- Courses taken online are only transferable for credit for SO 100

 - Courses are NOT transferable for 400-level credit, regardless of the level of the course taken.